OpenFAST/openfast/docs/source/dev/performance.rst

 Performance-Profiling and Optimization
 ======================================
-The OpenFAST team has been engaged in performance-profiling and optimization work in an effort to improve the time-to-solution performance for the most computationally expensive use cases.
-This work is supported by Intel® through its designation of NREL as an
+A major focus of he OpenFAST team is performance-profiling and optimization of the OpenFAST software with the goal of improving time-to-solution performance for the most computationally expensive use cases.
+The process generally involves initial profiling and hotspot analysis, then identifying specific subroutines to target for optimization in the physics modules and glue-code of OpenFAST.

-`Intel® Parallel Computing Center (IPCC) <https://software.intel.com/en-us/ipcc>`_.
+A portion of this work was supported by Intel® through its designation of NREL as an `Intel® Parallel Computing Center (IPCC) <https://software.intel.com/en-us/ipcc>`_.

+The findings and recommended programming practices are presented here.
+This is a working document and will be updating as additional studies are completed.

-After initial profiling and hotspot analysis, specific subroutines in the physics modules of OpenFAST were targeted for optimization.
-Among other takeaways, it was learned that the memory alignment of the derived data types could yield a significant increase in performance.
-Ultimately, tuning the Intel® tools to perform best on NREL's hardware and adding high level multithreading yielded a maximum 3.8x time-to-solution improvement for one of the benchmark cases.
+Tuning the Intel® tools to perform best on NREL's hardware and adding high level multithreading yielded a maximum 3.8x time-to-solution improvement for one of the benchmark cases.